collocations.org

 They have high hopes for their children.

-future | distant
+future

 Peace is a distant hope in this war-torn region.

-a bitter tale of disappointed hopes
+a bitter tale of unfulfilled hopes

-championship, medal, Olympic, etc.
+championship, medal, Olympic, play-off, title, etc.

-the team''s championship hopes
+the team's championship hopes

-~ for, ~ of
+hope for, hope of

 PHRASES

-your hopes and dreams/expectations/fears
+your hopes and dreams, expectations, fears, etc.

 She told me all her hopes and dreams.